 Depending on the end goal of monitoring a process, process monitoring may be classified into the following types.
 The types of monitoring include:

-this type of monitoring is also referred to as “activity monitoring”.
-Process monitoring is mostly implemented during the initial stages of a project.
-The sole purpose of process monitoring is to monitor business inputs and resources, along with examining how activities and outputs are delivered.
+Activity monitoring is mostly implemented during the initial stages of a project.
+The sole purpose of activity monitoring is to monitor business inputs and resources, along with examining how activities and outputs are delivered.
 It is often conducted in conjunction with compliance monitoring and feeds into impact evaluation.

 Results Monitoring –